hkirat/awesome-chess/README.md

 Boards
 ---
+*Boards are tools for encapsulating the process of rendering a board.*

  - [Chessboard.js](https://github.com/oakmac/chessboardjs/) - chessboard.js is a standalone JavaScript Chess Board.
  - [chess-board](https://github.com/laat/chess-board) - A web component for displaying chess positions.It takes FEN string as input and renders the board as output.
  - [jchess](https://github.com/bmarini/jchess) - A jQuery based javascript library for parsing and displaying chess games.
 Currently takes FEN and PGN as inputs.